 What you can do to get around clothing geo-blocking

 Before the current online boom, it was difficult – and sometimes impossible – to shop in the US from the other side of the planet.
 But things have changed.

 Some websites automatically redirect Australian consumers to their local sites, making it difficult for us to see the cheaper prices on offer to overseas consumers.
 However, there are some ways of getting around this.

 As a client connecting to a virtual private network (VPN) server that's in the same country as the site you're attempting to access, you can look at the prices companies charge their local customers.
 In cases where companies don't require a local credit card number and address, it's possible to order directly from them using a VPN.
 In cases where they do, you can use the site to get an idea of the price being charged, then use a third-party delivery service to get the item to Australia.

 There are lots of free and paid VPN service providers available online.
 Some popular options include Hola, TorVPN, LogMeIn Hamachi, Hotspot Shield, HMA, IPVanish and Overplay.

 An alternative to using a VPN is to adopt a US-based Domain Name System (DNS) server, such as unblock-us.com, for about $5 per month.
 Rerouting your internet connection through a DNS server – a simple configuration in your computer's network preferences – can also trick the site you're attempting to access into believing you are in fact elsewhere.

 Third-party delivery services

 Some companies, such as Price USA, actually buy the product on your behalf.
-But beware: some of the forwarding services won’t estimate your shipping costs until after you’ve purchased the product, so any savings could be substantially reduced once postage is factored in.
+But beware: some of the forwarding services won't estimate your shipping costs until after you've purchased the product, so any savings on the purchase price could be substantially reduced once postage is factored in.